dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 JIT Compilation
 ---------------
-I am currently working on JIT compilation of Ravi using LLVM (an alternative ``libgccjit`` implementation is also in progress).
-As of now all bytecodes other than bit-wise operators can be compiled when using LLVM, but there are restrictions as described in compatibility section below.
+The LLVM based JIT compiler is functional.
+Most bytecodes other than bit-wise operators are JIT compiled when using LLVM, but there are restrictions as described in compatibility section below.
 Everything described below relates to using LLVM as the JIT compiler.

 There are two modes of JIT compilation.

 auto mode